PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 ### Optional parameters:

 `-tsv:path`
-* Path to tab-separated-value file to be written
+* Path to tab-separated values file to be written
   * Can be a filename, a directory path, or a file path
-* If not specified, will be output to the same location as the mzid.
+* If not specified, will be output to the same location as the mzid
 * If mzid path is a directory, this will be treated as a directory path

 `-unroll` or `-u`
 * Signifies that results should be unrolled, giving one line per unique peptide/protein combination in each spectrum identification

 `-showDecoy` or `-sd`
-* Signifies that decoy results should be included in the output .tsv file.
+* Signifies that decoy results should be included in the output .tsv file
 * Decoy results have protein names that start with XXX_

 `-noExtended` or `-ne`